NEWS & VIEWS

 Another common question concerns why US Treasury Bills are almost always treated as Deeply Discounted Securities even when the proceeds on maturity are listed in advance to be lower than the deep discount threshold.
 If a US T-Bill matures in 10 years, with a stated rate of 4% linked to inflation, it’s below the deep discount threshold for that bond of 5% (0.5% threshold per year x 10 years).
 So, why is it deeply discounted?

 A client has held units in an offshore reporting fund for many years, including when it was a non-reporting fund, and finally sells all their units.
-They expect to see a CGT gain on their CGT report or tax pack from CGiX.
-Yet instead they see that some of their units show as an income gain.
+They expect to see a capital gains tax (CGT) gain on their CGT report or tax pack from CGiX.
+But instead they see that some of their units show as an income gain.
 Why?
 And is there any way to avoid that?

 To plan for this, the investor may make an election to treat themselves as having sold their units on the last day of non-reporting status for the prevailing market price and having acquired their units again for that price on the first day of reporting status.
 They will have to pay income tax on the difference in value between the day of change of status and whatever cost they acquired the units for (even though they have not actually received any cash), but the two benefits are: